bloxberg-org/blips/blips/did_service.md

 ### Registration
 The creation of a DID corresponds to the generation of method string and its registration with the service.
 The information provided here by the user is typically:
 * a public key (mandatory)
-* user's signature with the aforementioned key (mandatory)
+* user's signature matching the aforementioned key (mandatory)
 * user metadata (optional)

 **Example request**